From A for AGF Videoforschung to Z for zapping, the most important technical terms in video research are explained here.

-Analog television refers to the analog transmission of TV programmes.
-In Germany, an analog television image transmitted at a frame rate of 50 Hz consists of a series of 25 individual images per second, which are further broken down into 625 lines.
-Images and sound are transmitted in wave form as multiple status signals.
-In Germany, analog television signals are only still transmitted via cable.
-Only digital signals are transmitted at the reception levels of terrestrial, satellite and IPTV.
+Analogue television describes an analogue transmission of television programmes.
+In Germany, an analogue television picture at a frame rate of 50 Hz consists of a sequence of 25 transmitted frames per second, which are further broken down into 625 lines each.
+Images and sounds are transmitted in waves in the form of many status messages.
+Analogue television has now been almost completely replaced by digital reception paths.

 Audience flow is an indicator of the viewers’ loyalty to a programme.
 Studies of audience flows examine the identical viewership of consecutive programmes.
 They provide information about the proportion of the viewership of an examined programme that also watched the preceding programme or watched the subsequent programme.